alexmaccalman/3DPrintedCOVIDShields.io/index.md

 Buy transparent sheets: [UNV21010 - Universal Transparent Sheets](https://www.amazon.com/gp/product/B074QXD918/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1)

-You may find other sites selling UNV21010 sheets that are cheaper than Amazon.
+(You may find other sites selling UNV21010 sheets that are cheaper than Amazon).
 ## Step 2: Learn to print.
 [This video](https://www.youtube.com/watch?v=T-Z3GmM20JM) teaches you about setting up a printer and doing a first print job.
 [This video](https://www.youtube.com/watch?v=3LBTkLsjHGQ) goes into more detail on 3D printing with the tools used to create the software needed to print.
 Generally, Computer Aided Design Software designs 3D objects and slicing software sets up the printing parameters in a .stl file and converts to a .gcode file that is loaded onto the printer.